2000–01 NCAA Division I men's ice hockey season

 The 2000–01 NCAA Division I men's ice hockey season began on October 6, 2000 and concluded with the 2001 NCAA Division I Men's Ice Hockey Tournament's championship game on April 7, 2001 at the Pepsi Arena in Albany, New York.
 This was the 54th season in which an NCAA ice hockey championship was held and is the 107th year overall where an NCAA school fielded a team.

+Season Outlook

 Pre-season polls

-The top 20 from USCHO.com/CBS College Sports and the top 15 from USA Today/American Hockey Magazine.
+The top teams in the nation as ranked before the start of the season.

+The U.S. College Hockey Online poll was voted on by coaches, media, and NHL scouts.
+The USA Today/American Hockey Magazine poll was voted on by coaches and media.